 HOW TO MAKE KETO DONUTS

-- In a separate medium bowl, combine the almond flour, coconut flour, xanthan gum, cinnamon, baking powder, baking soda and salt.
+- WHISK TOGETHER THE DRY INGREDIENTS: In a separate medium bowl, combine the almond flour, coconut flour, xanthan gum, cinnamon, baking powder, baking soda and salt.
 Slowly add the dry ingredients to the wet ingredients & stir until just combined.

-- While the donuts are baking, combine the cinnamon and granulated monkfruit for the cinnamon sugar coating.
+- MAKE THE CINNAMON SUGAR TOPPING: While the donuts are baking, combine the cinnamon and granulated monkfruit for the cinnamon sugar coating.
 You can also mix things up and make a Krispy Kreme style glaze or chocolate glaze depending on what you like.